After Smid Might: The Hidden Driver of Your International Large Cap Returns

 Diversification does not guarantee a profit or protect against loss in declining markets.

 The opinions in the preceding commentary are as of the date of publication and subject to change based on subsequent developments and may not reflect the views of the firm as a whole.
 This material is being provided as general information and is not intended to be legal or tax advice.
 This material is not to be relied upon as a forecast, or research or investment advice regarding a particular investment or the markets in general, nor is it intended to predict or depict performance of any investment.
+This document is prepared based on information Lord Abbett deems reliable; however, Lord Abbett does not warrant the accuracy or completeness of the information.
 Investors should not assume that investments in the securities and/or sectors described were or will be profitable.
-This document is prepared based on information Lord Abbett deems reliable; however, Lord Abbett does not warrant the accuracy or completeness of the information.
-Investors should consult with a financial advisor before making an investment decision.
+Investors should consult with a financial advisor prior to making an investment decision.